goshiphq/goship-cms/content/blog/how-to-choose-the-right-ltl-carriers.md

 ---
-keywords: LTL carrier, LTL shipment, how to choose LTL carrier, select LTL carrier
+keywords: LTL carrier, LTL shipment, how to choose LTL carrier, LTL shipping, select LTL carrier
 author: GoShip Admin
 title: "How to Choose the Right LTL Carrier: LTL Selection Tips"
 intro: The LTL shipping industry keeps growing, and experts estimate the $38